abdus/abdus.net/content/notes/react-native-notes.md

 Note that, a React Native app running in iOS will be a bit faster than its Android counterpart.
 JavaScriptCore is already available in iOS.

-[Hermes](https://reactnative.dev/docs/hermes) is a new JavaScript which is going to replace JavaScriptCore in coming days (one could opt-in for it).
+- [Hermes](https://reactnative.dev/docs/hermes) is a new JavaScript which is going to replace JavaScriptCore in coming days (one could opt-in for it).
   Hermes is written specifically for running React Native apps.
 It boosts _performence_, reduces _memory usage_ and improves _start-up time_.

+  > The downside of using React Native is that it ships a Virtual Machine along
+  > with the Release APK which makes the app relatively slow and bigger in size.

+- `export const ComponentName` > `export default ComponentName`.
+Former will make sure that `import` namings are consistent throughout the project codebase.